-4.18 The site is recorded in detail on the 1840 Map of Llantwit Major (Figure 4), which records the site as two separate fields.
+4.18 The site is recorded in detail on the 1840 Map of Llantwit Major (Figure 4), which records the site situated across agricultural fields.
 No structures or other features are recorded.
 These field boundaries were unchanged until the construction of the Vale of Glamorgan Railway, which forms the northern boundary of the site and is first recorded on the Ordnance Survey map of 1899 (not illustrated).
-The remaining partial fields remained unchanged until the construction of the B4265 in the late 1970s, which now forms the southern boundary of the site.
+The remaining partial fields remained unchanged until the construction of the B4265 in the late 1970s, which now forms the south-western boundary of the site.